biocatiit/website/content/news/2026_everything_biosaxs12.rst

         .. lead::

-            BioCAT is offering its eleventh intensive HOW-TO course in BioSAXS.
+            BioCAT is offering its twelfth intensive HOW-TO course in BioSAXS.
             Students will have four days of virtual lectures and hands-on software tutorials on the basics of BioSAXS data collection and processing from expert practitioners in the field.
 Students will